I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfobject-deletewdfobject.md

 The driver typically deletes only WDF objects that it creates and owns.
 For more information about deleting framework objects, see <a href="https://msdn.microsoft.com/55ad8133-a70a-462f-87cd-6aeaffb0aec8">Managing the Lifetime of Objects</a>.

 However, when a parent object is deleted, all child objects are automatically deleted.
 For example, if the driver called <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> to create an I/O queue object, the newly created I/O queue becomes a child of the device object.
 The I/O queue object is then automatically deleted when the device object is deleted without the driver explicitly calling <b>DeleteWdfObject</b>.

-For a code example of how to use the <b>DeleteWdfObject</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.

 ## Requirements
 | &nbsp; | &nbsp; |